-The red grape variety comes from the border area France / Italy, Synonyms are Dame Noire, Folle de Nice, Folle Noire, Fuella, Fuola, Grassenc and Jurançon Rouge.
-It may, despite seemingly suggestive synonyms or morphological Similarities do not match the varieties Jurançon Noir.
-Négret Castrais or Négrette (all three synonymous with synonym Folle Noire) are confused.
+The red grape comes from the border area France / Italy, Synonyms are Dame Noire, Folle de Nice, Folle Noire, Fuella, Fuola, Grassenc and Jurançon Rouge.
+Despite apparently suggestive synonyms or morphological No similarities with the varieties Jurançon Noir.
+Negro Castrais or Négrette (all three also to be confused with the synonym Folle Noire).
 The old variety was first mentioned in 1783 under the name Folle Noire.
-The medium-maturing vine is prone to Botrytis and real mildew, It produces colorful red wines with moderate acidity.
-The species is cultivated in the southeast of the Riviera lying Alpes-Maritimes, where they are in the area Bellet is allowed.
-The acreage in 2010 was 20 hectares with an upward trend; Ten years earlier, it had been 4 hectares (Statistics Kym Anderson ).
+The medium-ripening vine is susceptible to Botrytis and real ones mildew, It produces bright red wines with moderate acidity.
+The variety is cultivated in the department of Alpes-Maritimes, located on the south-east of the Riviera, where it is in the area Bellet is allowed.
+The acreage in 2010 was 20 hectares with a rising trend; ten years earlier it had been 4 hectares (Statistics Kym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012